-The works produced in her Bobbin Lace acrylic Plexiglas series are an example of these hybrid combinations of historical lace patterns redrawn by hand with her IPad and produced with laser engraving.
-In the new digitally designed lace patterns Sands created, we see the acrylic sheeting which is engraved by the laser cutter and displayed upright in the window.
+The works produced in her Bobbin Lace acrylic Plexiglas series exemplify these hybrid combinations of historical lace patterns redrawn by hand with her IPad and produced with laser engraving.
+In the new digitally designed lace patterns Sands created, we see the acrylic sheeting, which is engraved by the laser cutter and displayed upright in the window.

 This allows for light to pass through and cast shadows from the acrylic sheeting in a manner reminiscent of the works of the artist Anila Agha, although these patterns come from different cultural roots in Sweden.
 Her Astra and Constellation series include digitally cut papers which are intuitively placed one over the other in translucent layers until the desired effect is achieved.
 A hand-coloured underlayer is created first through serigraphy on translucent Dura-Lar film.
 Upper layers are digitally cut with patterns inspired from the sample book and then placed over each other as muted layers that recall parchment.
 Their designs appear dreamlike as if they are the iris of a living being with a world of poetry floating within.

 Her Bobbin Lace Fence Project is a large-scale CNC cut installation presented on the exterior fence of the institute.
-As part of the installation concept, Sands produced a projection mapping to have been used for summer outdoor events, which are now cancelled, unfortunately, due to the Covid-19 crisis.
-She produced the digital projection mapping using Lightform software and technologies.
-The result is an elegant combination of low and high tech integration, which is currently available to be admired on Youtube despite the summer event cancellations.
+As part of the installation concept, Sands produced a projection mapping to have been used for summer outdoor events, which are now cancelled due to the Covid-19 crisis.
+She produced digital projection mapping using Lightform software and technologies.
+The result is an elegant combination of low and high-tech integration, which is currently available to be admired on Youtube despite the summer event cancellations.

 I wondered how much Sands had uncovered about the details of the lace.
-The stories that could be told from these pages of history from small hand-made patterns, The book contains various Swedish bobbin lace motifs, including patterns such as ‘sockendal, gingercookie, dukaterna’, meeting hearts and some other patterns influenced by Eastern Europe.
+The stories that could be told from these pages of history from small hand-made patterns; the book contains various Swedish bobbin lace motifs, including patterns such as ‘sockendal, gingercookie, dukaterna’, meeting hearts and some other patterns influenced by Eastern Europe.
 Since many of the women of this time worked in isolation or at home, the motifs can be traced to specific villages within Sweden where the lace was created.
-In this case, the patterns had connections with the village of Vadstena, Sweden.
+In this case, the patterns connected with the village of Vadstena, Sweden.

 Sands expounds upon this metamorphic process, “The patterns translate differently depending on the tools and materials used.
 I have always had a fascination with translucent materials.
 This is present in both the acrylic Plexiglas engravings and the duralar papers used in the framed prints in the exhibition.
 I often work in layers with my prints, incorporating cut and printed patterns that merge with the material’s translucency.
 This layering allows for subtle depth and the patterns to dissolve and reemerge – almost like the dynamics of memory.”